-Jessica Bodner, Visiting Faculty, viola
+Jessica Bodner, Visiting Faculty, Strings - Viola

 Jessica Bodner, described by The New York Times as a "soulful soloist", is the violist of the Grammy award-winning Parker Quartet.
 A native of Houston, TX, Jessica began her musical studies on the violin at the age of two, and then switched to the viola at the age of twelve because of her love of the deeper sonority.

 Jessica joins Longy as a visiting faculty artist in fall 2016.
 She is also a faculty member of Harvard University's Department of Music, where she teaches in conjunction with the Parker Quartet's appointment as the Blodgett Quartet-in-Residence.
 She is often a guest teacher for Kim Kashkashian at the New England Conservatory, and will join the faculty of the Longy School of Music in the fall of 2016.
 She has most recently given masterclasses at institutions such as the New England Conservatory, Eastman School of Music, Longy School of Music, Amherst College, University of Minnesota, and at the El Sistema program in Venezuela.